DAVI-REZENDE/tech-library-vizpert/README.md

 This is a test from vizpert company for junior dev using `ReactJs`, everything was done as requested plus the extra clock working

+### Technologies using in this project:

+- ReactJs
+- Styled Components
+- React Beautiful Dnd

 ### On your machine:

 ```bash